 Romance #3 – The Union of Souls as Romantic Partners

-In this style of relationship, the couple is able to negotiate a mutual interdependency for the greater good.
+In this relationship style, the couple can negotiate a mutual interdependency for the greater good.

 This dynamic requires facing fears, changing habits, and finding new ways to communicate and compromise.